ariffikrie/ariffikrie/README.md

 # 💫 About Me:
+4th- Year Undergrad at Kitami Institute of Technology.
 I'm working on machine learning and transformer model related research.
 Focusing mostly on topics like commonsense causal reasoning and sentiment analysis.
 Currently learning some backend stuff such as no-sql database and scaling database.
-In future, would love to learn and pursue some knowledge on cyber security.
+In future, would love to learn and pursue some knowledge on web developement.

 # 💻 Tech Stack: